-Businesses and consumers are ditching the traditional telephone landline in droves, and trading up to VoIP systems.
+Businesses and organisations that want to remove all the hassle of managing and maintaining networks, CaaS works just the same way as the way you buy and consume a utility and consumers.
+Types of Connectivity as a service include Voice over Internet Protocol (VoIP) or internet telephone solutions.
 Voice Over Internet Protocol services usually confer all the usual perks of having a landline with dozens of benefits.
 These include costs savings, some as high as 70%, providing the opportunity for telecommuting, and even improving access to call analytics.
 As a matter of fact, it’s such a growing trend that analysts predict that VoIP will grow in market share all the way into 2024.

 But many VoIP providers know this, and competition between them is running hot!
 It’s not easy to find the best VoIP provider, and often the biggest differences happen in the small print.
 Many companies, from DID service providers will offer different add-on services, charge different costs, and may have company-imposed limitations.